Emisova/English-for-designers/03-content-first/index.md

 ## TESCO MOBILE
 Tesco mobile is an independent mobile virtual operator, a 50/50 joint venture between O2 Czech Republic and Tesco Stores ČR.
 For them, I am currently creating motion graphics.
 Unfortunately, I can't show my work yet as it's still in process.

-## In the end thank you for your attention and time.
+## In the end THANK YOU for your attention and time.
 If you want work together, here are my contacts:

 e.zambuur@seznam.cz or you can find me on instagram: emisova.